Alkimik9000/Things3TodaySync/README.md

 CSV exports will appear in the `outputs/` directory.
 The Google Tasks list is updated accordingly.
 Check `sync.log` for detailed output.

-For server‑side processing or iPad link generation, see the [server README](server/README.md).
+For server‑side processing or Apple Shortcut link generation, see the [server README](server/README.md).

 ## Repository Status